DevDogs-UGA/Community-Resource-Forum/README.md

 # Community-Resource-Forum

+> [!IMPORTANT]
+> **This repository is archived.** Active development has moved to the DevDogs monorepo at
+> [github.com/DevDogsUGA/DevDogsUGA](https://github.com/DevDogsUGA/DevDogsUGA).
+Please open new issues
+> and pull requests there.
+The code here is kept for historical reference only.

 DevDogs' 2025-2026 project: a community forum website for computer science students at UGA.

 ## Welcome to the DevDogs Community Resource Forum project!